 But the tradition has been retained by people of German ancestry across Pennsylvania, including, the erroneously named Dutch Amish.

 “The Amish were so secretive.
-They kept their food traditions while keeping to themselves,” Nolan says.
+They kept their food traditions while keeping to themselves,” Nolen says.
 “Meanwhile, things were changing in Germany.”

-Nolan offers another PA German favorite as another example of an immigrant community holding onto a culinary gem as the mother country moves on: scrapple.
-Originally called panhaus in Germany, Nolan says it’s something you don’t really find there anymore.
+Nolen offers another PA German favorite as another example of an immigrant community holding onto a culinary gem as the mother country moves on: scrapple.
+Originally called panhaus in Germany, Nolen says it’s something you don’t really find there anymore.

 As for fasnachts at Brauhaus, they use cooked potato, buttermilk, yeast, flour, butter, nutmeg, cinnamon, and mace to create any airy, ethereal doughnut.
 Cut into little diamonds and cooked in canola oil, they’re pillowy, with a light chew that gives way to a small chamber of air.
 In addition to sugar, the doughnuts are coated with an additional allotment of cinnamon and nutmeg—as well as vanilla extract—to match the flavor running through into the interior.